 Thank you to everyone who helped contribute to this investigation!
 The attorneys have what they need and, at this point, no longer need to hear from NuCo2 customers.
 You can view our list of open investigations here or sign up for our newsletter for updates and news.
 The information below is for reference only.

 Any business in the restaurant or hospitality industry that contracted with NuCO2 for the supply of carbon dioxide and/or nitrogen gas, as well as related equipment, to be used for the carbonation of fountain soda and draught beer.

 What’s Going On?

 NuCO2 has been hit with a class action lawsuit alleging that the company secretly increases prices for customers in violation of its contracts.
-Attorneys working with ClassAction.org want to hear from more business owners who entered into contracts with NuCO2 to help strengthen the litigation.
+Attorneys working with ClassAction.org have now opened their own investigation into the claims and want to hear from business owners who entered into contracts with NuCO2 to learn more about their experiences.

 What’s the Catch?

 There is none!
 It doesn’t cost anything to get in touch and the only people we will ever send your information to are the attorneys we work with.